khoeger/khoeger.github.io/_posts/2022-11-6-TextAdventure-WeeklyCreativeCodingChallenge.md

 The computer generated AI delivers each word so sporadically that the rhythmic qualities of a recitation of "The Raven" are also lost.
+In my eyes, there is more to do to capture the essence of "The Raven" and explore it in a manner that honors this poem.

 ### Ideas for Future Improvements
 - Use the JavaScript Array forEach() (description below).